-- Are we a team-oriented organization? - Do we have executive commitment to teaming, including the support of functional managers? - Does our culture support team interaction? - Do employees have team-based skills? - Can we commit adequate resources to support teaming? - Use teams for assignments that directly support business and/or corporate objectives options until ready organizational
+- Are we a team-oriented organization? - Do we have executive commitment to teaming, including the support of functional managers? - Does our culture support team interaction? - If no, consider other organizational options until ready - Do employees have team-based skills? - Can we commit adequate resources to support teaming? - Use teams for assignments that directly support business and/or corporate objectives - Use teams for major decisions that require buy-in from different functional groups or locations - Use teams for complex or large-scale projects that no single function or location can manage - Use teams when the benefit of using teams clearly outweighs the cost of using teams